liftwizard/liftwizard/docs/src/main/znai/temporal-data/non-destructive-updates.md

-Blueprints are created in 3 steps.
-We use a test clock that we advance ourselves, and start it at `2001-01-01`.
+Blueprints are created in 3 steps, starting with a test clock set at `2001-01-01`.

-* At time 1 `2001-01-01` we create an Imgur Image entry.
+1. At time 1 (`2001-01-01`), we create an Imgur Image entry.
-* At time 2 `2001-01-02` we upload the blueprint string and get back a sha.
+2. At time 2 (`2001-01-02`), we upload the blueprint string and receive a sha.
-* At time 3 `2001-01-03` we upload the blueprint post.
+3. At time 3 (`2001-01-03`), we upload the blueprint post.

-We start our deep dive on this third step.
+In this documentation, we'll focus on the third step.

 # POST Request Body